 As part of the refinancing, certain hedging arrangements between NA30 and several of its original lenders were novated to affiliates of RBC, HSBC and CIBC.
 These novated hedges are designed to mitigate inflation risks to project revenues, providing for a more predictable and consistent project cashflow.

 NA30 is owned indirectly by ACS Infrastructure Canada Inc., Teachers Insurance and Annuity Association of America, Acciona Concessiones S.L. and funds managed by Northleaf Capital Partners, and is the private partner responsible for the completion, operation and ongoing maintenance and rehabilitation of the A-30 Project.
 Highway 30 is a public-private partnership project between NA30 and the Ministère des Transports du Québec, and runs between Châteauguay and Vaudreuil-Dorion in Quebec.

-McCarthy Tétrault LLP advised NA30 with a team led by Stephen Curran that included Mathieu Dubord, Charles-Antoine Souliere, Robin Mahood, Robert Hansen, Michael Bennett, Jeremy Pleasant, Glynnis Morgan, Etienne Guertin, Thomas Etienne and Eve Tessier (Business), Liezl Behm and Ailbish Skinner (Financial Services), Candace Pallone (Derivatives), Jocelyn Perrault, Walker MacLeod and Pantelis Kyriakakis (Bankruptcy and Restructuring), and Christopher Falk (Tax).
+McCarthy Tétrault LLP advised NA30 with a team led by Stephen Curran that included Mathieu Dubord, Charles-Antoine Souliere, Robin Mahood, Robert Hansen, Michael Bennett, Jeremy Pleasant, Glynnis Morgan, Etienne Guertin, Thomas Etienne and Eve Tessier (Business), Liezl Behm and Ailbish Skinner (Infrastructure), Candace Pallone (Derivatives), Jocelyn Perrault, Walker MacLeod and Pantelis Kyriakakis (Bankruptcy and Restructuring), and Christopher Falk (Tax).